Skip to content

 1

-…This tells you what MATLAB did.
-Which is assigned the value 1 to the varible a.
+…This tells you what MATLAB did — it assigns the value 1 to the variable a.

 Workspace